LameCoder17/Online-Examination-System/README.md

 # Online Examination System
  An MCQ based examination system made with JavaFX
+ Made for 3rd Semester OOPS Project
+ Uses jfoenix for fonts and tilesfx for Countdown timer (.jar stored in lib)

  Questions and Answers are stored in questionsAndAnswers.txt and the format is
  - Question